r-azh/Fullstack_JS/Part1/excercise/Readme.md

 To be clear: the StatisticLine component always displays a single statistic, meaning that the application uses multiple components for rendering all of the statistics:

 The application's state should still be kept in the root App component.

+## 1.11*: unicafe step 6

+Display the statistics in an [HTML table](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Structuring_content/HTML_table_basics), so that your application looks roughly like this:

+Then perform the necessary actions to make the warning disappear.
+Try pasting the error message into a search engine if you get stuck.

+Remember to keep your console open at all times.
+If you see this warning in your console:

+Typical source of an error Unchecked runtime.lastError: Could not establish connection.
+Receiving end does not exist. is from a Chrome extension.
+Try going to chrome://extensions/ and try disabling them one by one and refreshing React app page; the error should eventually disappear.